JoseDeFreitas/wikipedia-edits-chart/README.md

 it may take some seconds for users that have made many edits.
 Based on some requests I made, it takes roughly 500ms per 1000 edits. **Please, don't overwhelm the API**.
+- When no one has made a request to the website in 5 minutes, Glitch (the host I'm using) turns off the website.
+In this case, you'll need to wait some seconds for the chart to appear.
+There is also a [limited amount of hours per month](https://help.glitch.com/kb/article/17-technical-restrictions/) for the free plan (which is the one I'm using).
 - The timezone used by the program is **UTC**.
 This is because it's faster this way for the user to get the chart (as he would need to also type in the timezone they want).
 However, I may introduce the feature to select a specific timezone in the